facebook/react-native-website/docs/handling-touches.md

 ![](/docs/assets/Button.png)

 Go ahead and play around with the `Button` component using the example below.
-You can select which platform your app is previewed in by clicking on the toggle in the bottom right, then click on "Tap to Play" to preview the app.
+You can select which platform your app is previewed in by clicking on the toggle in the bottom right and then clicking on "Tap to Play" to preview the app.

 ```SnackPlayer name=Button%20Basics
 import React, { Component } from 'react';